troclaux/notes/aws.md

   - network load balancer
   - [ENI](#eni-elastic-network-interface)

-### direct connect + site-to-site vpn

-- site-to-site vpn: connect on-premises network to your aws vpc
-  - secure "bridge" between physical data center and cloud network
+### hybrid connectivity

-- direct connect (DX): dedicated network connection between your on-premises, bypassing the public internet
+- aws vpn: establishes an encrypted connection between your on-premises network and AWS over the public internet

-### client vpn

-> securely access AWS resources and on-premises networks that are not publicly accessible (i.e. private networks)
+  - client vpn: allows **individual** users to securely access AWS resources and on-premises private networks

-- the connection goes over the public internet, but the traffic is encrypted end-to-end
+    - the connection goes over the public internet, but the traffic is encrypted
-- allows your device to act as if it's inside the private network
+    - the client device behaves as if it is part of the private network
+  - site-to-site vpn: creates an encrypted connection between your on-premises network and your Amazon VPC over the public internet
+- direct connect (DX): dedicated private network connection between your on-premises, bypassing the public internet

 ### transit gateway

-> connecto to multiple VPCs and/or on-premises infrastructure through a centralized hub
+> connect to multiple VPCs and/or on-premises infrastructure through a centralized hub

 - works with
   - connect gateway